You don’t need to provide any fallback or other scripts to handle its functionality. It built with simple CSS3

 Just right below the radio buttons, we define a class mask and an inner div with class overflow.
-Both these will later one handle with CSS.
+Both these will help later one handle with CSS.

 Now we only add the four sliders and what we do need to add four divs with each class name slide.
 Inside these divs, we will place our text.

 <div class="mask"> <div class="overflow"> <div class="slide">Slide One</div> <div class="slide">Slide Two</div> <div class="slide">Slide Three</div> <div class="slide">Slide Four</div> </div> </div>

 Just right below the div class name mask, we will add controls.
 These controllers allow us to change the slide on click.
 The controller div have four labels.
 These labels handle with the radio button we define above.

 <div id="controls" onclick=""> <label for="slide1"></label> <label for="slide2"></label> <label for="slide3"></label> <label for="slide4"></label> </div>

 Have a look the demo and find the complete source code.
 We have just reused csscience.com slider to recreate it and make it content slider support instead of images.

 Before getting implement on your live or production site, you need to make sure the browser support.
-It supports wide range of browsers but doesn’t work the transitions on IE9.
+It supports the wide range of browsers but doesn’t work the transitions on IE9.
 It also didn’t support the ~ selector on iOS5.

 Hope you like this pure CSS text slider then don’t wait to share with your friends and other people.
 Also leave feedback, what you think about it.